-Iran is the second largest economy in the Middle East and North Africa (MENA) region after Saudi Arabia, with an estimated Gross Domestic Product (GDP) of US$D 406.3 billion in 2014.
-It also has the second largest population of the region after Egypt, with an estimated 80.8 million people as ofindividuals in July 2014.
-Iran’sts economy is characterized by a large hydrocarbon sector, small scale agriculture and services sectors, and a noticeable state presence in manufacturing and financial services.
+Iran is the second largest economy in the Middle East and North Africa (MENA) region after Saudi Arabia, with an estimated Gross Domestic Product (GDP) in 2017 of US$439.5 billion.
+It also has the second largest population of the region after Egypt, with an estimated 80.6 million people in 2017.
+Iran’s economy is characterized by the hydrocarbon sector, agriculture and services sectors, and a noticeable state presence in manufacturing and financial services.
 Iran ranks second in the world in natural gas reserves and fourth in proven crude oil reserves.
-Aggregate GDP and government revenues still depend to a large extent on oil revenues and are therefore intrinsically volatile.
+Economic activity and government revenues still depend to a large extent on oil revenues and therefore remain volatile.

-The Iranian government has implemented a major reform of its indirect subsidy system on key staples such as petroleum products, water, electricity and bread, which has resulted in a moderate improvement in the efficiency of expenditures and economic activities.
-The overall indirect subsidies, which were estimated to be equivalent to 27% of GDP in 2007/2008 (approximately US$D 77.2 billion), have been replaced by a direct cash transfer program to Iranian households.
-Domestic fuel prices have risen in parallel, thereby contributing toward reducing the deficit of the Targeted Subsidies Organization (TSO) which still remains substantial (estimated at 1.3% of GDP).
-A second phase of subsidy reform is being considered which would improve the targeting of the cash transfers to low-income households.
+The Iranian government has implemented a major reform of its subsidy program on key staples such as petroleum products, water, electricity and bread, which has resulted in a moderate improvement in the efficiency of expenditures and economic activities.
+The overall indirect subsidies, which were estimated to be equivalent to 27 percent of GDP in 2007/2008 (approximately US$77.2 billion), have been replaced by a direct cash transfer program to Iranian households.
+The second phase of the subsidy reform plan began in Spring 2014 which involves a more gradual fuel price adjustment than previously envisaged and the greater targeting of cash transfers to low-income households.
+Around 3 million high income households have already been removed from the cash transfer recipient list.
+As a result, the expenditures of the Targeted Subsidies Organization (TSO) is estimated to have declined to 3.3 percent of GDP in 2017 from 4.2 percent in 2014.